 But then, I saw a picture of their alcoholic slushies and I couldn't help it.
 I was excited.

-When you walk into Smok, it doesn't feel like that Atlanta barbeque joint.
+We walk into Smok and it doesn't feel like that Atlanta barbeque joint.
 It's sleek and has an exposed ceiling and there is no gingham in sight, but we're quickly distracted by the intoxicating smell and the hunks of meat being sliced behind the counter.

 We order at the line, grab silverware out of a basket and sit down at a communal steel table.
 The slushies come from the bar and they are the first hint that this is not your typical barbeque joint.
 There is yuzu in one, allspice in another.
 Though they are hot pink and bright blue, they don't taste like Bourbon Street regret, they taste like a grown up pool party.

 Then, our food is being placed in front of us.

 The buns are so glossy.
 The mac and cheese…